-- Barrettine Teak Oil: A natural oil for the treatment of teak garden furniture and other exotic hardwoods
+- Teak Oil: A natural oil for the treatment of teak garden furniture, garden benches, wooden patio furniture and other exotic hardwoods

-- Liberon Pure Tung Oil: A premium, pure and natural wood oil for use on interior and exterior wood.
-Ideal for use on food contact surfaces and table tops
+- Pure Tung Oil: A premium, pure and natural wood oil for use on interior and exterior wood.
+Ideal for use on food contact surfaces such as garden table tops

-- Barrettine Danish Oil: A high quality, clear Danish Oil for interior and exterior wood.
-Suitable for softwood and hardwood garden furniture
+- Danish Oil: A highly refined, clear, Danish Oil for interior and exterior wood.
+Suitable for softwood and hardwood patio and garden furniture

-The first option is to use a wood restorer such as Osmo Wood Reviver Power Gel (6609) or Cuprinol Garden Furniture Restorer.
-This products contain an active ingredient called ‘Oxalic Acid’ that helps to reverse the chemical processes that turn the wood grey or silver.
+The first option is to use a chemical wood restorer.
+These products contain an active ingredient called ‘Oxalic Acid’ that helps to reverse the chemical processes that turn the wood grey or silver.
 Usually, one application along with some elbow grease is sufficient but if the wood has been grey or silver for some time, a second application may be required.

-Once the colour of the timber has been restored, usually within 24 hours, the furniture can be treated with a suitable clear or coloured garden furniture oil to protect the wood and help preserve the restored colour.
+Once the colour of the timber has been restored, usually within 24 hours, garden furniture can be treated with a suitable clear or coloured garden furniture oil or stain, to protect the wood and help preserve the restored colour.

 An alternative to restoring the natural colour of the wood is to give the furniture a light sanding to remove any surface dirt, debris and lose fibres.
-Then clean the furniture thoroughly with a suitable garden furniture cleaner before treating the wood with a coloured garden furniture oil.
+Then clean the furniture thoroughly with a suitable garden furniture cleaner.
+The wood should be wiped over with methylated spirit before treating the furniture with a coloured garden furniture stain or oil.

 When applying a garden furniture oil always do a small test area to assess product suitability and final colour before starting any project.